 Before I get into the list, here are a few things that are very important to know about swimmers:

 - They typically regenerate in count on a 42-76-day cycle, so sometimes you may not notice a change in motility or morphology month-to-month because they could be from the same pool.
 I’ve heard to give three months between testing, just to be safe.
-We started paying attention to swimmer health about a month ago, which will equate to two months before the IUI.
+We started paying attention to swimmer health two months before our first IUI.

 - When collecting a sample for an analysis or IUI, the sample starts out thick and is supposed to thin out after 30 minutes.
 If it doesn’t, it could be a sign of low testosterone, dehydration, or an infection.
 When you go for your initial analysis, your doctor will bring up the consistency of the sample and if it’s normal or not.